Bondifrench/mithril-employee-directory/README.md

 # Sample Mobile Application with Mithril and Cordova

+**Note** This tutorial was done with a previous version of Mithril v0.2.0, current version is v1.1.6

 [Mithril](mithril.js.org) is my favorite Javascript framework.
 It has a simple API, it's lightweight, it's very fast and it's just Javascript.
 I believe it deserves a few more tutorials and sample applications to illustrate how great it is.